Death of Jeffrey Epstein: Discovery

 As the guards were distributing breakfast shortly after 6:30 a.m. on the morning of August 10, Epstein was found unresponsive in cardiac arrest in his cell.
 He was found in a kneeling position with a strip of bedsheet wrapped around his neck.
 The sheet was tied to the top of his bunk.
 He was believed to have been dead for about two hours by then.
 The guards performed CPR on Epstein, and other prisoners heard them yell "Breathe, Epstein, breathe."
 At 6:33 a.m., the guards pulled an alarm, notifying their supervisor, to whom Noel said, "Epstein hung[sic] himself."
 He was rushed to the New York Downtown Hospital where he was pronounced dead at 6:39 a.m.
 His body was transported to the medical examiner's office soon after.
-At 8:16 am, an anonymous individual posted on 4chan's /pol/ board that Epstein had died from hanging and cardiac arrest.

 The removal of Epstein's body from his cell was a violation of protocol, as the Bureau of Prisons (BOP) mandates that a suicide scene be treated with the "same level of protection as any crime scene in which a death has occurred".
 Consequently, prison personnel also failed to photograph Epstein's body as it was found.

-Discrepancies
+Controversy

-Epstein's death was the first death ruled a suicide at the MCC in 14 years.
+Epstein's death was the first death ruled a suicide at the MCC in 21 years.
 Michael Baden and 60 Minutes questioned whether Epstein, who was almost 6 ft tall and weighed 185 lb, could have been able to hang himself from the lower bunk.
 Photos taken after the death also show bottles and medicine standing upright on the top bunk.
 Baden also questioned why Epstein did not use other materials available in his cell as a ligature, such as wires and tubing from a sleep apnea machine, which were stronger and longer.